 Prime Minister Narendra Modi once said, “Mera Desh Badal Raha hai”, and it stands true for all the aspects of national development, including GST.

 Although the country is going through a major economic slowdown, the rise in GST collection and the updates introduced in the month of November have brought in a ray of hope.
 To add more to it, Finance Minister, SM Nirmala Sitharaman has shared an assurance with the taxpayers that the state of GST shall further improve in the months to come.

-Thus, on the same note, here are the major of updates from the month of November.
+Here are the major GST NEWS updates from the month of November 2019.

 1. CBIC Issues GSTR 3A Notice in Bulk for Non-Filers

 With an aim to increase GST compliance in the country, the CBIC has come up with a new facility for the issuance of GSTR 3A.
 The new facility allows the CBIC issue non-compliance notices in bulk via email.

 GSTR 3A is issued when the taxpayers are found guilty of not filing their GSTR 3B, GSTR 4, GSTR 5, GSTR 6, GSTR 7, GSTR 8, etc. Once a taxpayer receives the notice, he is required to file his returns within 15 days or face heavy penalties.